Grantham Scholar Matthew Hinchliffe’s project integrates supply chain management accounting with digital infrastructure.

 He also has an interest in digital technologies and the role that these can have on business strategies.
 This led to his current PhD, which integrates supply chain management accounting with digital infrastructure.

-He is currently a graduate teaching associate and – in this role – he teaches weekly seminars on management accounting to supply chain management and accounting and finance MSc students.
+Currently a graduate teaching associate, Matthew teaches weekly seminars on management accounting to supply chain management and accounting and finance MSc students.

 This research aims to address several problems across a variety of domains.

-Firstly, supply chains, especially in the agricultural industry, are often not entirely digital and this leads to issues in managing costs effectively for each agent within the supply chain.
+Firstly, supply chains, especially in the agricultural industry, are often not entirely digital.
+As a result there are issues in managing costs effectively for each agent within the supply chain.
 This is especially prevalent in supply chains where the raw materials are sourced from developing countries.